-CBT (cognitive Behavioural Therapy) was originally developed in the 1960’s by Aaron Beck who recognised that our internal dialogue and rationales were more influential to our feelings than what we might ‘say’.
+CBT (cognitive Behavioural Therapy) was originally developed in the 1960’s by Aaron Beck who argued that our internal dialogue (the voice inside our own heads) and rationales were more influential to our feelings than what we might ‘say’ out loud.

-He recognised that the ‘way’ we think about things determined our experience of ‘reality’ through our core ‘values’ and ‘beliefs’, many of which we will have ‘inherited’ thoughout our early socialisation.
+He recognised that the ‘way’ that we think about things determined our experience of ‘reality’ through our core ‘values’ and ‘beliefs’, many of which we will have ‘inherited’ throughout our early socialisation.

 The effectiveness of this type of therapy depends on five key CBT Principles which underpin the philosophy of the technique.